Conservation leaders in every community.

 Dr. Dale Rollins, Extension Wildlife Specialist with Texas A&M AgriLife Extension Service, came up with the idea for the Brigades as a way to expand Extension’s educational efforts by developing wildlife ambassadors.
 His idea came to life in 1993 with the formation of the Rolling Plains Bobwhite Brigade.

 As the saying goes, "imitation is the sincerest form of flattery.”
 To that end, the Bobwhite Brigade has been cloned in five other states through collaborations with Quail Unlimited.

 The Buckskin Brigade was used as the base model for Pennsylvania Bucktails.

 The Texas Chapter of The Wildlife Society models its own summer camp (initiated in 1996) after the Brigades.

 In Texas, the Bobwhite Brigade has expanded from its original camp in the Rolling Plains to the East Texas Feathered Forces, formed in 1996 and finally to the South Texas Bobwhite Brigade, formed in 1998.

 The South Texas Buckskin Brigade, an offshoot of the Bobwhite Brigade, fledged in 2000 and the North Texas Buckskin Brigade held its first Battalion in 2002.

-The Ranch Brigade, which will launch its first Battalion in 2013, will focus on sustainable beef production from conception to consumer.
+The Ranch Brigade, which launched its first Battalion in 2013, focuses on sustainable beef production from conception to consumer.